Sheds

 Site Access Requires 10ft+ wide clear path Standard gate access

 One of the biggest cost variables is your choice of materials.
-For framing, untreated 2×4 lumber is the most affordable and widely used option.
-If you need more durability or structural strength, consider pressure-treated lumber or upsizing to 2×6 or 4×4.
-When visiting a home improvement store, checking the “Cull Lumber” bin for specials can sometimes yield usable pieces at a discount.
-You might also consider an alternative like metal framing or composite materials if wood prices in your area are high.
+For framing, untreated 2×4 lumber is the most affordable option.
+If you need more durability, consider pressure-treated lumber or upsizing to 2×6 or 4×4.

-• Vinyl costs more initially, but unlike T1-11, it doesn’t require painting over the years, and won’t take moisture damage.
-It is more easily damaged by wind, hail, and impacts.
+• Vinyl: Costs more initially but doesn’t require painting.
+More easily damaged by wind, hail, and impacts.

 Three main siding types: T1-11 Plywood, Vinyl, and Fiber Cement